 Which hospital grade pumps does Aeroflow Breastpumps offer?

-Most hospital grade pumps are only available for rental due to the cost of these items.
-Aeroflow Breastpumps offers moms two of the top hospital grade breast pumps, the Medela Symphony and the Hygeia EnRiche.
+Most hospital grade pumps are only available for rental due to their higher cost.
+Aeroflow Breastpumps offers moms two of the top hospital grade breast pumps: the Medela Symphony and the Hygeia EnRiche.

-- Medela Symphony- offers 2-phase technology, designed for long-term daily use, you can either double or single pump.
-This model has adjustable speed/vacuum combinations, hands-free pumping options (you have to purchase the Easy Expression bustier separately), and all parts that come into contact with breast milk are BPA free.
+The Medela Symphony offers 2-phase technology, which is designed for long-term daily use.
+With this pump, you have the option to double or single pump.
+This model has adjustable speed/vacuum combinations, hands-free pumping options (you have to purchase the Easy Expression bustier separately), and all parts that come into contact with breast milk are BPA-free.

-Just keep in mind, regardless of your situation or decision, that breast is best, and that’s what you’ve chosen to give you baby!
+Keep in mind that regardless of your situation or decision, breast is best, and that’s exactly what you’ve chosen to give your baby!